rickard2/utcw/CONFIG.md

 Default: None

 ## Tags list ##
 Description: A list of term IDs to be included or excluded.
-Inclusion or exclusion is determined by $tags_list_type
+Inclusion or exclusion is determined by [tags list type](#tags-list-type)
 Type: Array
 Name: `tags_list`
 Default: None